qwegssg/CSCI455-Programming-Systems-Design/README.md

 A second goal of the course is to introduce the Unix programming environment, including tools such as the shell, simple shell scripts, and makefiles.

 Course Website: http://www-scf.usc.edu/~csci455/
-(The course material in the website may vary with different semesters.)
+(The course material on the website may vary with different semesters.)